Why Is My Poop Green? 9 Causes and When to Worry

 Irritable bowel syndrome (IBS) is a condition characterized by the inflammation of the intestinal villi, which typically causes stomach ache, flatulence and bloating, but can also lead to the production of green stools or yellow stools.

-What to do: IBS symptoms can be managed by making some lifestyle changes: diet and stress management.
-Therefore, we recommend that you follow a suitable diet under the supervision of a nutritionist, and carry out activities that reduce stress levels and stop the symptoms from getting worse or progressing.
+How to treat: IBS symptoms can be managed by making some lifestyle changes, primarily diet changes and stress management.
+You are advised to adhere to an IBS diet as directed by a registered dietitian, and to carry out activities that reduce stress levels, which can stop symptoms from getting worse or progressing.

 3. Intestinal infection

-What to do: If you suspect you have an intestinal infection, the doctor will assess you and advise treatment as necessary.
+How to treat: If you suspect you have an intestinal infection, the doctor will assess you and advise treatment as necessary.
 Treatment may involve the use of medication to treat the underlying microorganism causing the infection.
 Plenty of fluids and rest can also speed up recovery.

 4. Use of antibiotics

-Some medication, especially antibiotics, can significantly reduce the amount of flora present in the gastrointestinal tract, This can also has an effect with bile production.
+Some medication, especially antibiotics, can significantly reduce the amount of flora present in the gastrointestinal tract, This can also have an effect on bile production.
 When bile comes in contact with specific flora and digestive enzymes, it becomes brown, which contributes to the brown color of stool.

 When antibiotics are taken, the quantity of flora is affected, which causes the bile to remain green, resulting in green poop.
 Other medications, like iron supplements, may also interfere with bile and digestion and lead to green coloring.